vikvikvr/know-how/CSS/Layouts.md

 </body>
 ```

-The page has usually 2 big paddings on each side, so the content looks kinda centered nad there is some white space to work with:
+The page has usually **2 big paddings on each side**, so the content looks kinda centered and there is some white space to work with:

 ```css
 nav {